-The following behaviors or actions will generally result in students being placed on academic probation.
-Probation period is for the next four enrolled modules/two academic semesters.
+The following behaviors or actions will generally result in students being placed on nursing programmatic academic probation.
+Probation period is for the next enrolled two academic semesters or four enrolled modules.

-- Students whose cumulative Grade Point Average (GPA) falls below the stated standard of 3.0 - Students who receive a grade between 73 79 (C C+) in a nursing course must repeat the course when offered next in the schedule.
-If the student successfully repeats the course with a grade of B- or higher, they may remain in the program. - A student may repeat a nursing course only once during their program of studies. - Students who receive any serious professional or clinical written warning. - After two consecutive (defined as within the same semester/terms or sequential semesters/terms) or three non-consecutive written warnings. - If the cumulative GPA remains below the stated standards at the end of the probationary period, the student will be dismissed from the program.
+- Students whose cumulative Grade Point Average (GPA) falls below the stated standard of 2.8. - A student who receives a grade between 60 76 (D-C) in a 300-level nursing course must repeat the nursing course.
+If the student successfully repeats the course with a grade of C+ or higher, they may remain in the program. - A student may repeat a nursing course only once during their program of studies. - Students who receive any serious professional or clinical written warning. - After two consecutive (defined as within the same semester/terms or sequential semesters/terms) or three non-consecutive written warning.